 If you like your roasts dark, this bean is for you.
-Mandelhing (a people, not a place) live in a highly humid environment, making it all but impossible to dry coffee cherries thoroughly.
-As a result, when Mandelhing beans are hulled they still have a massive 50% moisture content as opposed to the standard 10~15%.
+Mandelhing (a tribe, not a place) live in a highly humid environment, making it almost impossible to dry coffee cherries thoroughly.
+As a result, when Mandelhing beans are hulled they still have a massive 22-40% moisture content as opposed to the standard 11~13%.
 Because of the high-levels of moisture, Mandelhing coffees are very challenging to roast and the shelf-life is short.
 But this unique process called Giling Basah creates a coffee with flavor quite unlike anything else.

 Mandelhing beans coat your senses in a thick layer of spicy black pepper, deep pine forest aromas, sweet chocolate and a lingering liquorice aftertaste.
 Mandelhing’s heavy character doesn’t diminish with milk, cream, or oat so feel free to pull a shot and make a rather charismatic cappuccino.

-Roasted light yields an interesting combination of blueberries, sugarcane, grass and dirt.
+Roasted light yields an interesting combination of blueberries, sugarcane and fresh herbal.
 Our roaster loves it but it’s an…. acquired taste?
 For the brave.